 Chris Herron Professional Development Fund

 The YNPN Boston Chris Herron Professional Development Fund has been established in honor of the life and legacy of Chris Herron, a former board member and co-chair of YNPN Boston from 2009-2011.
 In celebration of Chris's life and impact, this fund will assist young nonprofit professionals in the Greater Boston area with grants up to $500 per calendar year.
-Online applications for the first round of funding will be made available in the fall of 2018.
+Online applications can be found here.

 YNPN Boston is a 501(c)(3) nonprofit organization and your donation is tax-deductible to the full extent of the law.

 Chris Herron's passion for social justice and his generous, collaborative spirit were evident in the work he did and the life he led.
 Chris was born in 1976 in Boston, MA, and graduated from Phillips Exeter Academy, Amherst College, and the School of Management of Yale University.
 Following college, Chris joined and eventually ran a Facebook predecessor called The Daily Jolt and was instrumental in creating its unique approach to building online student communities on many college campuses.